RUB-Project-Team/NJLegislators/README.md

 * NJ Federal Legislators: The state of New Jersey has two senators in the United States Senate and 12 representatives in the United States House of Representatives.

-* NJ State Legislature: Consists of two Houses: a 40-member Senate and an 80-member General Assembly.
+* NJ State Legislature: Consists of two Houses: a `40-member Senate` and an `80-member General Assembly`.
 The Senate and Assembly chambers are located in the State House in Trenton.

 ![images/NJLegislatorCheamber.jpg](images/NJLegislatorCheamber.jpg)